-The sequence of issuing DP instruction: CS# goes low→ send DP instruction code→ CS# goes high.
-The CS# must go high at the byte boundary; otherwise the instruction will not be executed.
+The sequence of issuing DP instruction: CS# goes low \rightarrow send DP instruction code \rightarrow CS# goes high.
+The CS# must go high at the byte boundary (after exactly eighth bits of the instruction code have been latched-in); otherwise the instruction will not be executed.
 SIO[3:1] are "don't care".